Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Additional extensions under point-exposure setting

-\end{proposition} Notably, when \( Z \) is binary, Proposition~\ref{prop: MSM identification} reduces to the identification result in Proposition~\ref{prop: AIV identification}.
+\end{theorem} Notably, when \( Z \) is binary, Theorem~\ref{thm: MSM identification} reduces to the identification result in Theorem~\ref{thm: AIV identification}.
 Now, one may construct an estimator for \( \psi_{MSM}^o \) using the GMM framework.
 A detailed exploration of such estimation procedures is beyond the scope of this article.